Enjoy a heady mix of landscape experiences and exciting hiking

 Spotting seals, otters, eagles and a multitude of seabirds is very much part of any outdoor experience in Scotland as is strolling on a white beach, exploring a romantic castle and discovering evidence of past lives where you least expect.

-En route we’ll take in the remote peninsula Glenelg with its mysterious 2000 year old towers, witness the immense scale of scapes offered on the Isle of Skye and learn about Scottish history as we find traces of human existance in seemingly untouched nature.
+En route we’ll take in the remote peninsula Glenelg with its mysterious 2000 year old towers, witness the immense scale of scapes offered on the Isle of Skye and learn about Scottish history as we find traces of human existence in seemingly untouched nature.

 Essential to any holiday!
-We have chosen our hotels for location and comfort as much as for food and those special beveridges which Scotland is famous for.
+We have chosen our hotels for location and comfort as much as for food and those special beverages which Scotland is famous for.
 If luck strikes, some locals might pop by to jam a tune or two for the perfect Scottish flair.
 An evening spent in a lively west coast pub with Scottish music, delicious seafood and a wee dram just makes your holiday complete.

 Spend your holiday in a small personal group with no more than 8 persons and enjoy meeting interesting people from all round the globe looking for that same experience.